narmeshnigam/omvix/readme_files/readme_for_homeowners.md

 - **CTA Buttons**:
   - Primary: “Book Your Free Demo”
   - Secondary: “Request a Quote”
-- **Visual Prompt**: Omvix consultant explaining options to a family
+- **Visual Prompt**: iSwift consultant explaining options to a family

 ---